maxdemaio/music/src/content/blog/vocals.md

 - [Recording Vocals with Scarlett (YT Short) - Scarlett](https://youtube.com/shorts/KqIZC38y5Pc?si=vEFELnDLkmFhdZnx)
 - [How to not record vocals too loud (YT Short) - MrDifferentTv](https://youtube.com/shorts/59HxaDVPwUI?si=9hFa2LAasogtN8O6)
 - [11 MISTAKES to AVOID when Recording Vocals at Home - SpectreSoundStudios](https://youtu.be/zljEd53T2HY?si=BkxErcsNDzSQD0vg)
+- [How to Use Reverb in Logic Pro X - Wayne.wav](https://youtu.be/X5xMGBDhaS4?si=zm0L46nO_nzsirL_) can also be used for delay, flangers, and other time based effects

 ## Recording always comes first